Rotterdam

 Rotterdam's history goes back to 1270, when a dam was constructed in the Rotte.
 In 1340, Rotterdam was granted city rights by William IV, Count of Holland.
 The Rotterdam–The Hague metropolitan area, with a population of approximately 2.7 million, is the 10th-largest in the European Union and the most populous in the country.

 A major logistic and economic centre, Rotterdam is Europe's largest seaport.
-In 2022, it had a population of 655,468 and is home to over 180 nationalities.
+In 2022, Rotterdam had a population of 655,468 and is home to over 180 different nationalities.

 Rotterdam is known for its university, riverside setting, lively cultural life, maritime heritage and modern architecture.
-The near-complete destruction of the city centre in the World War II Rotterdam Blitz has resulted in a varied architectural landscape, including skyscrapers designed by architects such as Rem Koolhaas, Piet Blom and Ben van Berkel.
+The near-complete destruction of the city centre during the World War II German bombing has resulted in a varied architectural landscape, including skyscrapers designed by architects such as Rem Koolhaas, Piet Blom and Ben van Berkel.

 The Rhine, Meuse and Scheldt give waterway access into the heart of Western Europe, including the highly industrialized Ruhr.
 The extensive distribution system including rail, roads, and waterways have earned Rotterdam the nicknames "Gateway to Europe" and "Gateway to the World".

 History

 Early history

-The settlement at the lower end of the fen stream Rotte (or Rotta, as it was then known, from rot, "muddy" and a, "water", thus "muddy water") dates from at least 950 CE.
+The settlement at the lower end of the fen stream Rotte (or Rotta, as it was then known, from rot, "muddy" and a, "water", thus "muddy water") dates from at least the year 950.
 Around 1150, large floods in the area ended development, leading to the construction of protective dikes and dams, including Schielands Hoge Zeedijk ("Schieland's High Sea Dike") along the northern banks of the present-day Nieuwe Maas river.
 A dam on the Rotte was built in the 1260s and was located at the present-day Hoogstraat ("High Street").

-On 7 July 1340, Count Willem IV of Holland granted city rights to Rotterdam, whose population then was only a few thousand.
+On 7 July 1340, Count Willem IV of Holland granted city rights to Rotterdam, which then had a population of only a few thousand.
 Around the year 1350, a shipping canal (the Rotterdamse Schie) was completed, which provided Rotterdam access to the larger towns in the north, allowing it to become a local trans-shipment centre between the Netherlands, England and Germany, and to urbanize.

+Beginning in the 1600s, Rotterdam was involved in the Atlantic slave trade.
+According to historian Gerhard de Kok, "Rotterdam merchants were the pioneers of the Dutch slave trade".
+From the 17th century until 1814, when the United Netherlands abolished the Netherlands' involvement in the slave trade at the request of the British government, Dutch slave ships from Rotterdam sailed to Africa and the Americas as part of the triangular trade.
+Rotterdam merchants also sold significant quantities of gunpowder to Zeeland-based slave ships.